liaoyunkun/ZAP/README.md

 ### Description

 ZAP is a pipelined soft processor core for FPGA.
-Note that zap_top.v is the CPU top level while chip_top.v is the SOC top level (extendable).
+* Note that zap_top.v is the CPU top level (What you probably need).
+* chip_top.v is the SOC top level (extendable).

 ### Instruction Sets Supported